nhantien/grant-program-analytics/docs/UserGuide.md

 ## Snapshot
 The Snapshot page generates a program summary and gives statistics and visualizations of the data.

-Users can filter by a singular funding year or a range of funding years, project type, faculty/college/unit, and focus area (refer to [home](#home) for further details on the data schema).
+Users can filter by a single funding year or a range of funding years, project type, faculty/college/unit, and focus area (refer to [home](#home) for further details on the data schema).
 Filters applied to the data are preserved when navigating between the Snapshot and Home pages.

 <img width="1154" alt="image" src="https://github.com/UBC-CIC/tlef-analytics/assets/113638422/a6d82725-fadd-4699-9a53-0a91c2735430">